 The Project will provide desirable goods and service and create an active use in the neighborhood.
-No existing commercial tenant will be displaced as the Project will fill a vacant commercial space that was previously an auto garage and has been in development for the past two years.
+No existing commercial tenant will be displaced as the Project will fill a vacant commercial space.
 The conditions of approval will ensure that the use meets minimum, reasonable performance standards.
 Further, the Project Site is located within a Neighborhood Commercial District and is thus consistent with activities in the commercial land use plan.
-The 850 square foot Restaurant will seat approximately 30 customers, making it a smallscale neighborhood service.
+The 1,840 square foot Restaurant will seat approximately 48 customers, making it a midsized neighborhood service.